hodcroftlab/covariants/content/Faq.md

 Emma Hodcroft, PhD, is a researcher at the Institute of Social and Preventive Medicine, University of Bern in Bern, Switzerland.

+Ivan Aksamentov is a major contributor to this project and is based in the [Neher Lab](https://neherlab.org/) at the University of Basel.

 <!-- TODO:

 - add citation